Primordial Black Holes as Seeds for Extremely Overmassive AGN Observed by JWST: Methodology

 BH accretion and feedback are modeled using the same subgrid prescription as in \citet{Zhang2025PBHStar} which self-consistently tracks the growth of the central PBH through Bondi-Hoyle-Lyttleton accretion with radiative/thermal feedback.
 The feedback is implemented by depositing energy into the surrounding gas according to a fiducial thermal radiation coupling efficiency of $\epsilon_r = \delta E_{\bullet, \rm inject} / (L_{\bullet, \rm acc} \delta t) = 0.005$~\footnote{The adopted feedback coefficient is also chosen to reproduce the observed properties of the QSO-1 system, allowing for moderate star formation consistent with its inferred stellar content.
-We refer the reader to our previous work \citep{Zhang2025PBHStar} and to a forthcoming study for a more comprehensive discussion of accretion feedback and the assumed seed mass.}, where $\delta E_{\bullet, \rm inject}$ represents the thermal energy injected into the ambient medium, and $L_{\bullet, \rm acc}$ is the accretion luminosity.
-Both runs are evolved from $z \simeq 1100$ to $z \simeq 7$, corresponding to the observed redshift of Abell~2744--QSO1~\citep{BlackTHUNDER2025arXiv}.
+We have also included two additional runs ($\epsilon_r = 0.0025$, \texttt{PBH\_SF\_M5e7\_fd0025} and $\epsilon_r =0.01$, \texttt{PBH\_SF\_M5e7\_fd01}) by varying this parameter (see Table~\ref{Table:SimParam}).
+In this work, we do not explicitly model UV/LW radiation from BH accretion, given the limited understanding of the BH intrinsic SED in the early universe~\citep[see, e.g.,][]{Greene2026ApJ...996..129G}.
+We refer the reader to our previous work \citep{Zhang2025PBHStar, Zhang2025pbhdcbh}, and to a forthcoming study for a more comprehensive discussion of accretion feedback and the assumed seed mass.}, where $\delta E_{\bullet, \rm inject}$ represents the thermal energy injected into the ambient medium, and $L_{\bullet, \rm acc}$ is the accretion luminosity.
+Both runs are evolved from $z \simeq 1100$ to $z \simeq 7$, corresponding to the observed redshift of Abell~2744--QSO1~\citep{BlackTHUNDER2025}.